 Titan Security Key adheres to the FIDO (Fast IDentity Online) specification and includes firmware developed by Google to verify its integrity.

 “We’ve long advocated the use of security keys as the strongest, most phishing-resistant authentication factor for high-value users, especially cloud admins, to protect against the potentially damaging consequences of credential theft,” noted Jennifer Lin, Product Management Director, Google Cloud.

-Titan Security Keys are currently available now Google Cloud customers and will soon be available for anyone to purchase on the Google Store.
+Titan Security Keys are currently available for Google Cloud customers and will soon be available for anyone to purchase on the Google Store.

-Users will be able to use the key to authenticate to non-Google services, too, although they integrity verification firmware might not work on them.
+Users will be able to use the key to authenticate to non-Google services, too, although the integrity verification firmware might not work on them.

 Because passwords and second factor authentication codes (codes sent via SMS or received via apps like Google Authenticator) can be intercepted or phished, Google has been promoting the use of physical security keys for a more secure authentication process for a while now.

-In October last year, Google launched the Advanced Protection setting for Google accounts aimed at high-risk users such as journalists, activists and politicians, and it includes the use of a security key.
+In October last year, Google launched the Advanced Protection setting for Google accounts.
+Aimed at high-risk users such as journalists, activists and politicians, the setting includes the use of a security key.